isomerpages/moe-chijologc/index.md

       title: CHIJ 170 YEARS
       id: infopic
       description: Join us to celebrate 170 years of CHIJ schools.
-Ex-staff/students who are interested to submit your details by  8 May 2024.
+Ex-staff/students who are interested, to submit your details by 8 May 2024.
 More details will be given.
       image: /images/Main_KV_for_Letterhead_021023.jpg
       alt: Image alt text